GTNewHorizons/GT-New-Horizons-Modpack/config/betterquesting/Readme.md

 # New Quests

 1. Open the quest book and click Edit at the bottom.
-2. Click the tab you want to put the quest, then click Designer.
+2. Click the tab you want to put the quest in, then click Designer.
 3. Click New Quest, and place it in the quest graph.
 4. Click Select Icon and choose an appropriate icon for the quest.
 5. To define requirements, select Edit, then Requirements, then search for the requirement quest on the right hand side with the quest ID or the title.
 Select + to add the quest to the requirements.
 The eye symbol lets you select if the connection is always shown/always hidden/only shown with hovering over or shift.
 Ideally you want to show dependencies but avoid always shown if it leads to excessive line crossing.
 You can right-click a quest and click "Copy Quest ID" to copy it to your clipboard.